 Check your material master: Changes to the EU dual-use control list

-The new year brings updates for the EU dual-use control list in Annex I to Regulation (EU) 2021/821.
+The updated Annex I of the EU Dual-Use Regulation (EU) 2021/821 entered into force on December 16, 2023.
 Are the dual-use items that you trade with affected?

 Companies should check these updates carefully and implement any required changes in their material master accordingly.